Choose another writer in this calendar: by name: by birthday from the calendar.

 emerge in Eastern Africa should be a translation from the vernacular

-original," wrote Gerald Moore.
-(Transition, no.
+original," wrote Gerald Moore. ('Grasslands Poetry' by

-31, June-July, 1967) Like p'Bitek's other long poems, it was written
+31, June-July, 1967) Like p'Bitek's other long poems, it was

 as a story, narrated by one person.
 However, there are divisions in the